rgeissen/trusted-data-agent/README.md

 # The Trusted Data Agent
+### The industry-leading AI conversational engine for your most complex enterprise data.

 The **Trusted Data Agent** represents a paradigm shift in how Business Leaders, Business Analysts, Developers, and Architects interact with complex data ecosystems.
 It is a sophisticated engine backend & web front-end application designed not only to showcase AI-powered interaction with a Relational Information system, but to serve as a powerful, fully transparent "study buddy" for mastering the integration of Large Language Models (LLMs) with enterprise data.